-In November 2015 we entered into the APA which included the 1 st amendment to the SPA (the "Amended SPA") wherein Pharmsynthez agreed to purchase from the Company up to \$3.5 million of additional 10% Convertible Promissory Notes (the "APA Notes").
+In November 2015 we entered into the APA which included the 1st amendment to the SPA (the "Amended SPA") wherein Pharmsynthez agreed to purchase from the Company up to \$3.5 million of additional 10% Convertible Promissory Notes (the "APA Notes").
 The APA contains a total financing commitment from Pharmsynthez in the amount of \$10 million.
 The APA Notes represent bridge financing to be drawn down from this \$10 million.
-As of August 15, 2016, the Company had received net proceeds of \$4.0 million from the APA Notes, leaving a balance of \$6.0 million in funding commitment from Pharmsynthez.
+On July 1, 2016, the Company issued an additional \$0.5 million note under APA, leaving a balance of \$6.0 million in funding commitment from Pharmsynthez.